Chart Color Schemes

 Development

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Woodside averaged approximately 13 new dwelling approvals per year over the past five financial years, totalling an estimated 66 homes.
-In FY26 so far, three approvals have been recorded.
-Between FY21 and FY25, around 2.2 people moved to the area per new home constructed, indicating solid demand that supports property values.
-New homes are being built at an average expected construction cost of $510,000, which is somewhat higher than regional norms, reflecting quality-focused development.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Woodside averaged around 13 new dwelling approvals each year over the past five financial years, totalling an estimated 69 homes.
+As of FY26 so far, four approvals have been recorded.
+Over these five years, an average of 2.1 people moved to the area per new home constructed, indicating solid demand supporting property values.
+New homes are being built at an average expected construction cost value of $510,000, reflecting a developer focus on the premium segment with upmarket properties.

-This financial year has seen $1.2 million in commercial development approvals, suggesting a predominantly residential focus.
-Compared to Greater Adelaide, Woodside has significantly less development activity, with 55.0% below the regional average per person, generally supporting stronger demand and values for established homes.
+In FY26, $11.3 million in commercial development approvals have been recorded, suggesting balanced commercial development activity.
+Compared to Greater Adelaide, Woodside has significantly less development activity, 53.0% below the regional average per person, which generally supports stronger demand and values for established homes.
 Recent development has been entirely comprised of detached houses, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-With around 208 people per dwelling approval, Woodside shows characteristics of a low density area.
+With around 170 people per dwelling approval, Woodside shows characteristics of a growth area.

 Frequently Asked Questions - Development